Egg donation has, in only a few short decades, come a long way.

 This, too, also matters when talking about one critical egg donation element: confidentiality.

-Egg Donation and Confidentiality
+Oocyte Donation and Confidentiality

 Given the delicate nature of the subject, it’s little surprise that most people wish to keep their egg donation confidential.